Gordon Sondland, The Ambassador Whose Texts Put Him At The Center Of Ukraine Scandal

 The call on July 25 is at the heart of the impeachment inquiry.

 According to a whistleblower complaint and a White House summary, the Ukrainian leader asked President Trump for military support and for an invitation to come to the White House.
-President Trump responded by asking Zelenskiy to investigate two things: the origins of the Mueller probe and the Ukrainian connections of former Vice President Joe Biden and his son Hunter.
+Trump responded by asking Zelenskiy to investigate two things: the origins of the Mueller probe and the Ukrainian connections of former Vice President Joe Biden and his son Hunter.

 Looming large in the conversation, but never spoken, is the fact that the Trump administration had delayed close to $400 million in military aid for Ukraine.
 This is where the story turns to Sondland, and why he's testifying.